Critical Illness Insurance: How It Works and Is It for You?

 If you do, you can forgo the purchase of a new policy.
 You can also buy the coverage you need that is not already covered by the employer’s benefits plan.

 While most benefit plans include life insurance, not all plans include critical illness insurance.
 Remember that there is a difference between critical illness insurance and life insurance.
 You receive critical illness insurance while you are still alive.
 In comparison, your beneficiaries receive life insurance upon your death.
-You can use the Hardbacon life insurance comparison tool to view offers and select what suits you best.

-Should I buy critical illness insurance?
+Should you buy critical illness insurance?

 The choice of buying critical illness insurance is a personal one that can vary from family to family.
 One of the main considerations to make is what would happen if you suddenly got a critical illness wherein you could not work anymore.
 Consider this: